 Is your computer up to speed?

-A broadband connection is only effective if your computer is up to speed.
-If your computer was purchased new in 2000 or later most likely it is.
-It may depend on your Internet Service Provider but generally you will need to meet the following requirements to run broadband from your PC or Mac:
+A broadband connection is only effective when your computer is up to speed.
+If your computer was purchased new in 2011 or later, most likely it is.
+Your "download" and "upload" speeds may depend on your Internet Service Provider, but generally you will need to meet the following requirements to run broadband from your PC or Mac:

 - One of the following operating systems: